hwp9000/discord.js/README.md

   client.commands.set(command.name, command);
 };
 ```
-4. At the bottom of your index.js above `client.login(config.token);` paste the following code:
+4. At the bottom of your index.js above `client.login(config.token);` add the following code:

+*this is our more advanced command handler, a simpler one can be found on discord.js website located [here](https://discordjs.guide/command-handling/#individual-command-files).*

 ```
 client.on('message', async message => {